Kitware/CMake/Help/guide/tutorial/index.rst

 CMake on a build directory.

 The next change is to make building and linking the MathFunctions library conditional.
-To do this we change the end of the top-level CMakeLists file to look like the following:
+To do this we change the end of the top-level ``CMakeLists.txt`` file to look like the following:

 .. literalinclude:: Step3/CMakeLists.txt
   :language: cmake